Go to main content Skip and go to the footer

 • Innovation: Peter is known for his innovative thinking and his ability to think outside the box.
 He can provide fresh perspectives and new ideas that can help organizations tackle complex problems in innovative ways.

 • Global Perspective: Peter has delivered keynotes and lectures around the world, and has a global perspective on the challenges and opportunities presented by digital change, cybercrime, and underwriting.
-He can help organizations navigate these challenges in a global context, and provide insights into how organizations in different regions are tackling these issues.
+He helps organizations navigate these challenges in a global context, and provide insights into how organizations in different regions are tackling these issues.

 Non-binding request for Peter Hacker

-Digital Trust – Resuscitate a cracked world
+Keynote by Peter Hacker: Digital Trust – Resuscitate a cracked world

 The bisecting challenges of geopolitical tensions, climate change, supply chain scarcity and economic turmoil loom larger than ever on the global stage, handing over political leaders and top executives an unparalleled balancing act.